 In 1980 Locomotive No. 1 underwent an extensive conservation program.
 Each part was stripped down, cleaned and polished to reveal the individually stamped numbers.
 This process found conclusively that the locomotive was made predominantly of Locomotive No. 1 parts as well as parts of Locomotive Nos.
 2, 3 and 4.

-Since 1988 Locomotive No. 1 and tender have been displayed with 1st, 2nd and 3rd class carriages of the day in a permanent exhibition in Powerhouse Museum.
+Since 1988 Locomotive No. 1 and tender have been displayed with 1st, 2nd and 3rd class carriages of the day in this exhibition in Powerhouse Museum.